Migrate Demographic Group For Fair GNNs: Preliminary

 \subsection{Problem Definition}

 The fairness issue can be divided into two levels: group-level fairness and individual-level fairness.
-The group-level fairness emphasizes fairness between different groups and treat every group equally.
-Individual fairness emphasizes the fairness between individuals, and reduces the prediction difference of similar individuals.
-This paper mainly focuses on \textbf{single-value binary group-level} fairness, which is measured by the difference in the probability of being predicted for a particular label on two groups.
+This paper mainly focuses on \textbf{single-dimension binary group-level} fairness.
+The group-level fairness emphasizes fairness between different groups and treats every group equally.
+The optimization of the fairness issue and model utility may differ vastly.
+For example, random prediction treats every sample equally, but the model utility is unacceptable.
+The target of the fairness issue is to reduce the performance difference across groups while avoiding significant utility deterioration.

+\begin{myDef}\textbf{Group Similarity distribution.} Given a graph $\mathcal{G} (\mathbf{X}, \mathbf{A})$ and the corresponding pseudo sensitive attribute vector $\mathbf{P}$.
+The nodes in $\mathcal{G}$ can be divided into several groups according to $\mathbf{S}$.
+Node $v_i$, whose sensitive attribute is j, belongs to the j-th demographic group.
+The prototype of the j-th demographic group $\mathbf{T}_j$ can be defined as: